 While the cloud-based solution sounds far easier to implement and utilize, it is important to be aware of the fact that data security might become a concern due to the fact that the employer’s information is stored on the SaaS provider’s servers.
 Additionally, SaaS is based entirely off of the internet, so if access to the internet is interrupted for any reason, your access to the software will be denied until internet access is restored.

 How can BlueStone Services help?

-All in all, the type of HR software that a business implements can either make or break an employer in a number of ways, including in terms of compliance.
+All in all, the type of HR and payroll software that a business implements can either make or break an employer in a number of ways, including in terms of compliance.
 That said, if your HR solution is no longer serving your business needs or improving operations as a whole, you should consider switching at your earliest convenience.

 BlueStone Services offers a variety of business consulting solutions for a wide range of problems support compliance and software implementation projects.
 Do not hesitate to reach out to discuss your situation and understand how we can take some of the tasks off your to-do lists.